oraqlle/codebytes/content/docs/projects/crank.md

 Crank is designed to by as simple as possible and only provides a runtime framework for managing states.
 It is not designed to be able to render images/displays or handle other forms of processing.
 This is implemented by the user by whatever means they choose.

-Crank is built using the [bpt](https://bpt.pizza) build tool and can be hosted here.
+Crank is built using the [bpt](https://bpt.pizza) build tool and is hosted here.

 - [GitHub](https://github.com/oraqlle/crank)
 - [Docs - 🚧 Under Construction 🚧](...)